Bulk URL monitoring: import, organize, and get AI-powered alerts

 Bulk Monitoring Name Workspaces.png

 A marketing team might maintain separate workspaces for competitor monitoring, regulatory changes, and MAP price monitoring.
-Each workspace contains only relevant jobs, reducing noise for team members.
+Each workspace holds only the jobs that belong there, cutting noise for team members.

-Users can enable or disable notifications per workspace.
-This allows individuals to receive alerts only from workspaces relevant to their responsibilities, preventing alert fatigue while ensuring critical changes reach appropriate team members.
+Users can toggle notifications per workspace.
+This lets people receive alerts only from workspaces relevant to their role, preventing alert fatigue while making sure the right changes reach the right people.

-Labels provide flexible categorization across organizational boundaries.
-Unlike workspaces (which create separate containers), labels tag jobs with keywords you can filter and search.
+Labels provide flexible categorization that cuts across workspaces.
+While workspaces create separate containers, labels tag jobs with keywords you can filter and search.

 To add labels, select a job and use the Labels dropdown on the right side.

-Create labels for brand names, content types, priority levels, regulatory categories, or any classification meaningful to your workflow.
-For example, a monitoring job tracking FDA guidance documents might carry three labels: "Regulatory," "High Priority," and "Pharma Industry."
-This enables views like "all high-priority regulatory pages" or "all pharma monitoring jobs."
+Create labels for brand names, content types, priority levels, regulatory categories, or any classification that makes sense for your workflow.
+A monitoring job tracking FDA guidance documents might carry three labels: "Regulatory," "High Priority," and "Pharma Industry."
+That lets you pull up views like "all high-priority regulatory pages" or "all pharma monitoring jobs" in seconds.

 Labels support emoji icons and custom colors for visual distinction.
-When scanning your dashboard, color-coded labels help you quickly identify job categories.
+When scanning your dashboard, color-coded labels help you spot job categories at a glance.

-Labels power targeted scheduled reports (detailed in the section below).
-When configuring a scheduled report, filter by label to generate purpose-specific digests.
+Labels connect directly to scheduled reports (covered below).
+When configuring a report, filter by label to generate purpose-specific digests.

 • Weekly report filtered to "Regulatory" labels for your legal team